 I’ve written before about how, with parents reared in different faith traditions, I grew up searching for the hidden piece of matzah at Passover and chocolate eggs and bunnies at Easter, just as I enjoyed the glow of the candles in the Chanukah menorah alongside Christmas lights.
 The Rankin-Bass animated specials are perennial favorites, and I watched Here Comes Peter Cottontail for the first time in ages before mocking up the gag above.
 I felt some trepidation when sending out the one after that, but I trust most visitors to the blog will look upon my intentions charitably.

 The governors of both of my home states (born in a Philadelphia hospital to parents who lived in New Jersey, raised Down the Shore and then in the Philadelphia suburbs) came under fire as edicts intended to halt the spread of the coronavirus impinged on livelihoods and personal liberties.
-I was very much not alone in making this joke.
+I was not alone in making this joke.

 Unless there’s a massive cosmic object due to impact Earth tomorrow that’s kept